pactus-project/pactus-website/content/blog/2025-04-13-the-problem-with-staking-pools.md

 a few ‘lucky’ winners start calling all the shots.
 Is that the decentralized future we were promised?

 It does sound like a dream.
 Put your coins in, sit back, and collect rewards while someone else does the work.
-Sounds easy doesn’t it?
+Sounds easy, doesn't it?
 But what if I told you that staking pools are hurting decentralization?
 What if instead of making networks stronger, they’re concentrating power in the hands of a few?
 Let’s break it down.